Careers Fair (sponsored by AWE)

 Remember ‘FAIR’:

-Feel - What is the company feel; the work dynamic and what the company value.
+Feel - What is the company feel; the work dynamic and the company values.

 Aims - What is the company about; what are their missions and goals.